jopemarthd/Discord-CFtools-Leaderboard-bot/README.md

 ## Discord Commands
-`!leaderboard`: Displays the leaderboard `!longestshot`: Displays the longest shot leaderboard
+`!leaderboard`: Displays the leaderboard `!longestkill`: Displays the longest kill leaderboard

 ## Error reporting
 Please post all error reports [here](https://github.com/jopemarthd/Discord-Leaderboard-CFToolsAPI/issues).
 Be sure to include error messages and any logs!